lambda-11235/ttyped/README.md

 ## Semantics

-TTyped uses cumalitive type universes.
+TTyped a hierarchy of type universes.

 TODO